Comparison

 The right choice depends on call volume, appointment complexity, and how much consistency you want across calls.

-For pet care, context wins
+For pet care, details win

 Questions owners ask

-Is an AI receptionist cheaper than an answering service?
+Is a phone answering setup cheaper than an answering service?

-Do pet owners mind talking to AI?
+Do pet owners mind a phone system?

 They mostly mind being ignored, repeating themselves, or waiting for callbacks.
 The experience should be clear, fast, and honest that it is helping the shop answer.